June 26, 2024

 December 29, 2023

 God is love.
-We who walk with this loving and graceful God seek to love Him and others in humble obedience to His holy Word.
-Though it may seem at times like we're up against a brick wall, God's love compels us to engage the LGBTQ conversation from a disposition of humility and love, realizing our own broken condition as we pursue a fully biblical understanding of God's intention for us all.
-While thankful for our true identity in Christ, which is one of integrity and purpose in seeking the mind of our Lord, we realize our deficiencies and pray that God may still be seen and glorified through us.
+We who walk with this loving God seek to love Him and others in humble obedience to His holy Word.
+Though it may seem at times like we're up against a brick wall, God's love compels us to engage the LGBTQ conversation with humility and love, realizing our own broken conditions as we pursue a biblical understanding of God's intention for us all.
+While thankful for our true identity in Christ, we realize our deficiencies and pray that God will be seen and glorified through us.

 While there are many starting points in this conversation, we underscore here the central theme of restoration.
-Based on God's holy Word, we emphasize His desire for wholeness, the image of God in us; the nature of sin and salvation, and the power of God's grace that helps us in our daily living.
-Our goal is to proceed in this conversation from a framework consistent with who we are becoming in Christ.
+Based on God's holy Word we emphasize His desire for wholeness, the image of God in us, the nature of sin and salvation, and the power of God's grace that helps us in our daily living.
+Our goal is to proceed in this conversation from a framework consistent with who we are becoming by grace through faith in Jesus Christ.

-We emphasize that we're engaging in a conversation, not trying to answer all the questions.
+We emphasize our desire to engage in the LGBTQ conversation.
+We're not trying to answer all the questions.
 We encourage those who would join in this conversation to integrate this framework into their particular situations with the loving grace that is consistent with God's holy church and the biblical imperative to love God and others.
 We will not take a sectarian stand to demean anyone, for we're all created by God and are bearers of His holy image.

 Bearing the image of God is unique to human beings.
 Humanity was originally created to reflect God's image perfectly and clearly, abiding in close relationship and intimacy with God.
 Having been given the freedom to choose, we chose ourselves over God.
 The result of our selfish choice was broken relationship and intimacy with God and others.
 In this separated state, the image of God became broken within us and in relation to others.